 Aaron currently serves as Clark County Coroner and holds a leadership role as District 8 Director on the Indiana Funeral Directors Association Board.
 He brings nearly 20 years of experience to his role, blending professional expertise with a genuine passion for serving others.

-Outside of work, Aaron enjoys traveling and spending time with his wife Alanna, their two children, Cora and Andrew, and their loyal dog Stanley.
+Outside of work, Aaron enjoys traveling and spending time with his wife, Alanna, their two children, Cora and Andrew, and their loyal dog, Stanley.
 His commitment to excellence and community care continues to shape the future of funeral service in Southern Indiana and beyond.